Best small SUVs and crossovers for 2021

 Furthermore, cheaper models often do without desirable active safety technology, such as autonomous emergency braking, which can prevent low-speed collisions altogether.

 At Which? we don’t think safety should be optional.
-Any car that performs particularly poorly for safety, or is awarded less than four out of five stars after crash testing by official safety organisation Euro NCAP, is automatically designated a .
+That's why when any car that performs particularly poorly for safety, or is awarded three stars or fewer after crash testing by official safety organisation Euro NCAP, is automatically designated a Don't Buy car.

 Why do you want a compact SUV or crossover?

 Depending on model, you may not be any better off in terms of fuel economy, load space or passenger comfort by paying the premium for a crossover instead of buying a conventional car.

 For ultimate long-distance comfort, large saloons are likely to fit the bill better, and most will compete with crossovers in terms of passenger and luggage space.

 If you’re simply looking for an easy-to-use, practical family car, then you should also consider one of our .
 These offer oodles of boot space without compromising on cabin space and are available in all manner of sizes and specifications, to suit every requirement and budget.
 And it doesn't have to be functionality over style these days either; many new estate cars look great, too.